 From 1998 to 2009

 The common currency was adopted in May 1998.
-The governments committed themselves to respecting the common rules intended to maintain monetary stability.
-Eleven countries met the requirements to join the Euro group.
+The governments committed to respecting the common rules intended to maintain monetary stability.
+Eleven countries fulfilled the requirements to join the Euro group.

 Euros entered into circulation through the ECB in Frankfurt on 1 January 2002.
-With initiatives such as Erasmus, which had already allowed millions of students to participate in university exchanges, Europe wanted to encourage a true spirit of citizenship.
+With initiatives such as Erasmus, which had already sent millions of students in university exchanges, Europe wanted to encourage a true spirit of citizenship.

 But despite its role in the Eastern countries’ evolution towards democracy, the Union faced protests both from alter-globalization groups and the defiance of citizens who no longer believed in its plans for the future.